Watching gymnasts in the Olympics has always fascinated me.

 2. Strengthen the Core

 Your core of finance is your budget.
-It is the roots of all other areas of personal finance.
+It is the root system of all other areas of personal finance.

 Strengthen your budget by aligning it with your values, creating your own budget, and always learning.